Nitin2575/strength-intelligence/README.md

 - **My workout journal**, where I record exercises, sets, reps, weight, effort, and session notes

 The problem is that these sources remain disconnected.

+I may know that I slept less, ate fewer carbohydrates, walked more than usual, and had a weaker workout.
+But I still have to decide:

+Which factors actually mattered?
+Is this a real pattern or a one-time event?
+Should I progress, repeat, or adjust the next session?
+What should I test next?

 My journal tells me what happened in the gym.
 Apple Health gives me context about sleep, activity, recovery, and nutrition.
 I still have to manually decide whether those signals affected my performance.